1921 Alabama Crimson Tide football team: LSU

 After their loss to Sewanee, Alabama scrimmaged both Cullman High School and Tuscaloosa High School as part of their preparation for their first road game of the season.
 At Heinemann Park in New Orleans, Alabama tied LSU 7–7 after the Tigers scored a late touchdown in the fourth quarter.
 After a defensive struggle in the first half, Alabama scored the first points of the game in the third quarter.
 The touchdown came on a three-yard Hulet Whitaker run that capped a 65-yard drive.
 Clarence Ives then tied the game late in the fourth quarter on a short touchdown run.
 Although the game ended in a tie, the Crimson Tide dominated play as they made 23 first downs as compared to LSU's six.
-The tie brought Alabama's all-time record against LSU to 5–3–1.